ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ### Step 2: Set Contract Address

-You can see the `ContractAddress` is set to some default value.
+In the `helloworld/module.go` you can see the `ContractAddress` is set to some default value.
 This should be changed to a suitable address for your precompile.
 The address should be unique to the precompile.
 There is a registry of precompile addresses under [`precompile/registry/registry.go`](https://github.com/ava-labs/subnet-evm/blob/helloworld-official-tutorial-v2/precompile/registry/registry.go).